 CBD and THC are both cannabinoids, meaning they’re compounds found in the cannabis plant.
 THC and CBD in medical marijuana vary depending on how they’re grown, processed, and sold.

 THC levels can vary depending on how a patient plans to use it.
-For example, someone who wants pain-relieving effects might choose a strain higher in CBD than THC and has less of a psychoactive effect.
+For example, someone who wants potential pain-relieving support might choose a strain higher in CBD than THC and has less of a psychoactive effect.

 Someone who wants to experience the psychoactive properties might choose a strain that is higher in THC than CBD.